 M.S.
 Thesis: “Assured Human-Autonomy Interaction through Machine Self-Confidence”

-Currently employed at Draper (Cambridge, MA).
+Post-grad position: Engineer at Draper (Cambridge, MA).

 Post-grad position: Amazon (Seattle, WA)